IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 be increased by this transition.

 **Property** The value (Circulation + Deposits + Fees) increases by the sum of the withdrawals in the transaction.
+Note that Circulation decreases due to transaction fees and certificate deposits, and can increase through the certificate refunds.

 **Property** Fees does not decrease.